Education Programs

 Asset-Based and Community-Led Development Principles

-This 8-week online course introduces you to fundamental Asset-Based and Community-Led Development (ABCD) theories and principles.
-You will learn tools to support communities to organize themselves to discover, connect, and mobilize their strengths for change.
-In addition, you will be able to reflect on the outside institutions’ role in supporting community development projects to avoid dependency and foster sustainable communities.
+This 8-week online certificate introduces you to fundamental Asset-Based and Community-Led Development (ABCD) theories and principles.
+You will learn approaches to support communities to organize themselves to discover, connect and mobilize their strengths for change.
+In addition, you will be able to reflect on the outside institutions’ role in supporting community development projects to avoid dependency and foster sustainable community development projects.

 FACILITATOR: